Click on the questions to view the answers

 - Your Bib # and Aid Station Name on each bag.

-- Drop bags not picked up race evening will be loaded into the truck at 9:30 p.m. and donated.
+- Drop bags not picked up race evening will be loaded into the truck at 9:30 p.m. and donated the next afternoon to a local charity.

 - On race morning, bring your bags and place each one where indicated on the porch: TV, Randall, Finish.
 (TV bags are returned to SBCC by 2:30 p.m.; Randall bags are brought back to SBCC every two hours by crews, with the last bunch returning to the Finish at 8:30 p.m. in the truck.